davewasthere/davebeer/src/pages/posts/new-3d-printer-extruder.md

     <figcaption>The new metal extruder</figcaption>
 </figure>

 The new extruder is just awesome.
 Beautifully engineered, and so much easier to feed through.
-And it's might just be me, but it seems to print a lot better too.
+And it might just be me, but it seems to print a lot better too.

 So yeah, success.